bellroy/servant-activeresource/README.md

 newtype MyResourceId = MyResourceId Int
 -- Type for new values or updates to existing values.
-Usually -- missing an @id@ field. data MyResource = MyResource {...}
+Usually -- missing an `id` field. data MyResource = MyResource {...}
 -- Like MyResource, but returned from the database. data MyStoredResource = MyStoredResource {...}

 -- The exact monad used will depend on your program.
-Here, we just assume -- Handler from package servant-server. instance AR.Resource MyResourceId Handler where type ResourceData MyResourceId = MyResource type StoredResourceData MyResourceId = MyStoredResource
+Here, we just assume -- `Handler` from package servant-server. instance AR.Resource MyResourceId Handler where type ResourceData MyResourceId = MyResource type StoredResourceData MyResourceId = MyStoredResource